-When companies develop their own, in-house EEOC compliant harassment and discrimination videos, it produces evergreen and relevant training materials that reflect the precise ways problems can manifest in YOUR workplace.
-Staff don’t have to translate generic scenarios into their experience, or be subjected to dated, hackneyed videos that make it difficult to take the issue seriously.
+When companies develop their own, in-house legislation-compliant harassment and discrimination videos, it produces evergreen and relevant training materials that reflect the precise ways problems can manifest in YOUR workplace.
+Developing workplace-specific, staff-informed internal messaging means that staff don’t have to translate generic harassment scenarios into their experiences, or be subjected to dated, hackneyed videos that make it difficult to take the issue seriously.

-But the process does so much more, and takes professional development and team building to the next level through behavioral science and affordable, high quality production services that we work with staff to produce.
-Through this process, participants learn about, and become leaders in the effort to reduce the incidence of harassment.
-They also become your company’s policy experts, opinion leaders, and models for appropriate workplace attitudes and behaviors.
+But the process of letting staff create these tools does much more, and takes professional development and team building to the next level through behavioral science and affordable, high quality production services that we work with staff and leadership to produce.
+Through this process, participants learn more effectively and become leaders in the effort to reduce the incidence of harassment.
+They become your company’s policy experts, influencers, and models for appropriate workplace attitudes and behaviors.

-Additionally, these videos can do accomplish more than just EEOC training.
-Customized training materials can also orient new staff, convey expectations, communicate policies, and mold workplace culture according to YOUR COMPANY’s mission and values.
+Additionally, these videos can accomplish more than just training.
+Customized training materials can orient new staff, convey worplace-behavior expectations, communicate policies, and mold workplace culture according to YOUR company’s mission and values.

 Research Shows that Digital Video Has the Power to not only educate, but Change Behavior!

 The proliferation of digital video is changing the way people learn, and can improve outcomes, change company culture, modify behaviors, streamline HR practices, and so much more.
-In order to be effective, however, they must be infused with behavioral science prescriptions that research shows result in critical thinking, shifts in attitudes, and ultimately behavior change.
+We ensure they are effective by infusing research-based behavioral instruction that results in critical thinking, shifts in attitudes, and ultimately behavior change.